5 Signs of AC Evaporator Coil Leak and How to Fix It

 Sign #1: Air Conditioner Short Cycling

+In Singapore’s hot and humid climate, air conditioners are essential for comfort, and short cycling can make cooling inefficient while increasing energy costs.
 Your air conditioner may short cycle, shut down, and blow warm air instead of cool air as the leaking evaporator coil has an inadequate refrigerant flow.
-Short cycling will damage the rest of your cooling system, so it is best to address this issue with technicians immediately to find the cause.
+Short cycling will damage the rest of your cooling system, so it is best to address this issue with our Luce Aircon technicians immediately to find the cause.

 Sign #2: Frozen Evaporator Coils

-Frozen coils can be caused by a number of factors that can cause damage to your coils in the long-run.
-Frozen evaporator coils can be caused by dirt, dust, or refrigerant leaks as the excess moisture from the condensation around the coils freeze up as a result of the refrigerant supercooling the moisture.
+Frozen coils can be caused by a number of factors that can cause damage to your coils in the long run.
+Frozen evaporator coils can be caused by dirt, dust, or refrigerant leaks as the excess moisture from the condensation around the coils freezes up as a result of the refrigerant supercooling the moisture.

 Frozen coils tend to make air conditioners blow warm air as they can no longer cool the air passing through the unit.
 As the air cannot get to the coils, it does not get cooled, and therefore the AC unit blows warm or room temperature air instead.